ThomasVon2021/blikvm-site/docs/en/https.md

 vim /mnt/exec/release/config/app.json
 ```
 Find the following configuration content.
 The key and cert are located in the path /mnt/exec/release/lib/https/.
 Users can replace them as needed.
+If you want to use the HTTP protocol, change the `protocol` field to `http`.
+After modifying the configuration, restart using the command `systemctl restart kvmd-web`.
 ```
 "server": {
     "ssl": {